gfilicetti/gke-github-deployment/github-actions/README.md

 - Invoking Cloud Build to build our container for ffmpeg

 ## Setting up GitHub Actions for Google Cloud
-To setup GitHub Actions securely with our Google Cloud environment we will need to do a one time setup for [Workload Identity federation through a Google Cloud service account](https://github.com/google-github-actions/auth?tab=readme-ov-file#workload-identity-federation-through-a-service-account).
+To setup GitHub Actions securely with our Google Cloud environment we will need to do a one time setup for Workload Identity federation through a Google Cloud service account.
+[More info here.](https://github.com/google-github-actions/auth?tab=readme-ov-file#workload-identity-federation-through-a-service-account)

 To assist in this we will run the following 3 scripts: